mcohen01/node-quickbooks/README.md

 <a name="getPurchase" />
 #### getPurchase(id, callback)

-Retrieves the Purchase from Quickbooks
+Retrieves the Purchase from QuickBooks

 __Arguments__